SCAMPER

 As a design tool, SCAMPER is important in UX design and design thinking for several reasons, as it:

 1. Encourages iteration and improvement: SCAMPER encourages designers to continuously iterate and improve their designs.
 It does this as they consider different ways to substitute, combine, adapt, modify, put to another use, eliminate and rearrange elements.
-This iterative process helps them refine and enhance the user experience in mobile apps, web design and more.
+This iterative process is something that helps them refine and enhance the user experience in mobile apps, web design and more.

 Author and Human-Computer Interaction Expert, Professor Alan Dix explains how designers can think outside of the box: